GuiValbao/Bot-Pomodoro/README.md

 ## Status
 🚧 Work in progress

-Feel free to use or modify this project.
+Feel free to use this project.